nancologist/ReactNative/README.md

 ___

 ## 4.26.
 Working with Network (Web) Images
+For a network image you should set the value of `source` prop in Image-cmp to an object!

+For images from network having `width` and `height` on Image-cmp is a must!

+with `fadeDuration` you can set the fade-in time in milliseconds.
+___

 ## 4.27.
 A Closer Look at the "Text" Component (and what you can do with it)
 ## 4.28. <View> vs <Text> - A Summary
 ## 4.29.
 Building a Custom Button Component